Dr. phil.

 Philosopher

-I am an Assistant Professor at Vrije Universiteit Amsterdam, co-coordinating the Research Master Philosophy of Neuroscience.
+I am an Assistant Professor at Vrije Universiteit Amsterdam, co-coordinating the Master Philosophy of Neuroscience.
 Before that, I worked at Ruhr University Bochum as a postdoctoral researcher and scientific coordinator of the Research Training Group Situated Cognition

 I obtained a PhD in philosophy at the Ruhr University Bochum under the supervision of Albert Newen and Colin Klein I obtained a Master degree in philosophy and a Bachelor degree in philosophy and psychology at the University of Bonn.